ivangonzalez224/Portfolio-setup-and-mobile-first/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Micoverse for providing the material to develop this project.
+I would like to thank Micoverse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>